valerakostin/vko-maven-plugin/README.md

-Maven Plugin for cloning classes from template with the new name.
+Maven Plugin for generating subclasses from template without new functionality

 ## Core Configuration